 Will I be required to re-register to use the new Reporting Tool?

-To avoid disruption, users of the reporting platform should check that they have access before the start of the reporting cycle in 2021.
-If you were able to access the platform during the 2020 reporting cycle, you will have access to the new reporting platform with the same login details.
+To avoid disruption, users of the reporting platform should check that they have access before the start of the reporting cycle.
 Each signatory’s main contacts will have access to a portal where they can approve, deny or revoke a user’s access.
 Any new users will be invited by their main contact before they are able to access the Reporting Tool.

 Will multiple users be able to fill in the report in the new reporting platform at the same time?